 Earth!
 My First 4.54 Billion Years by Stacy McAnulty, illustrated by David Litchfield — This is the perfect book for your kiddo who really wants to dive in and learn about our planet.
 McAnulty tells the story through an anthropomorphized Planet Earth, who greets us with a smile on the title page and then introduces herself on the second page.
 She teaches readers about rotations, revolutions, Pangea, asteroids, and yes, pollution.
 McAnulty includes more information about continents, the Earth’s location, extinction periods, and recommended sources for further learning.
 Ages 4-8, and older.

-Poetry About Nature
+Beautiful Books About Nature

 Outside Your Window: A First Book of Nature by Nicola Davies, illustrated by Mark Hearld — We received this anthology as a gift when our oldest was born, and I knew right away it was a baby gift we’d save and return to over the years.
 Davies is actually an author and a zoologist, so these poems are both well-written and scientifically pretty spot-on!
 And Hearld’s mixed-media illustrations are breathtaking.
 Sprinkled throughout the book, you can also find recipes (such as a delicious-looking berry crumble) and advice (like how to save seeds to plant in the spring).
 Ages 3-12.